mtoncic/ReactBoilerplate/README.md

 Linting, testing and other common tools are not added to prevent beginners get overwhelmed.

 ```
-webpack as module bundler that uses babel and html loaders
+webpack as module bundler that uses babel,css and style loaders
 webpack-dev-server as dev server that builds app, runs it from the memory and provides live-reloading
 css-loader that takes a CSS file and resolves imports and url()
 style-loader that takes styles loaded with css-loader and creates